sim-cell/ZOMBIES-VS-HUMAN/README.md

   - night and day
   - slow down the iteration
   - change probabilities -> zombies can't win right now
+  - fps drop

 ## TO DO:
+  - restart with backlogs (add at least 20 days worth of work)
   - randomising the environment
   - couples becoming groups (K) --------------
   - adding day and night (S) !!!!!